Spectate from the chicane at the Revival to see plenty of classic cars going sideways as they exit this infamous point of our Motor Circuit.

 The iconic spitfire covered almost 43,000 kilometres and visited over 20 countries on its epic journey and currently resides at our Aerodrome.

-The ultimate insider’s experience of Festival of Speed, Surtees combines unparalleled views of the action, exceptional cuisine prepared for you by Michelin-starred chef Ollie Dabbous, personalised concierge service and access to ‘Only at Goodwood’ moments with the unique, adrenaline-fuelled atmosphere of the event.
+The ultimate insider’s experience at Festival of Speed, Surtees combines unparalleled views of the action, exceptional cuisine prepared for you by a celebrated chef, Ollie Dabbous, personalised concierge service and access to ‘Only at Goodwood’ moments with the unique, adrenaline-fuelled atmosphere of the event.

-Experience the impeccable taste of Goodwood with memorable dining created by a world-class chef Ollie Dabbous.
+Experience the impeccable taste of Goodwood with memorable dining created by a celebrated chef, Ollie Dabbous.
 An exquisite, seasonal menu will feature organic produce from Goodwood’s Home Farm and locally sourced ingredients.

-Access all areas’ moments and up-close thrills will be arranged for you, including behind the scenes private paddock tours, an audience with a famous driver and special surprises.
+Access all areas moments and up-close thrills will be arranged for you and your guests, including behind the scenes private paddock tours, helicopter tours above the entire Goodwood Estate, and other special surprises during the weekend.

-From this enviable position, you will have the very best views as you take in the spectacular action on the hill from your private balcony with sightlines that stretch from the first corner off the start line up past Goodwood House.
+From this enviable position, you will have the very best views as you take in the spectacular action on the hill from your private balcony, with sightlines from the starting straight up past Goodwood House.

 Step through a serene wildflower garden into a rarefied and luxurious retreat in the heart of the action.
 Inside, you will find a lounge and bar presented in an elegant and understated style; outside, the shaded trackside balcony boasts incredible views of the hill.

-A personalised concierge service will ensure you get the most from your experience and enjoy a seamless day and ultimate, insider access to all the thrills of the festival.
+A personalised concierge service will ensure you get the most from your experience.
+Enjoy a seamless day with ultimate insider access to all the thrills of Festival of Speed.